shakna-israel/encnote-ng/README.md

 As most actions also _roll_ your keyfile, losing it may not be the end of the world.

-***WARNING***: There are various security holes that are currently gaping like festering wounds.
-Other processes may also access memory that is handled by a GC, and leak that way.
+***WARNING***: Other processes may also access memory that is handled by a GC, and leak that way.

-This is not a state-of-the-art encryption tool, this is a "good enough" encryption tool, which _is not yet good enough_.
+This is not a state-of-the-art encryption tool, this is a "good enough" encryption tool, _for my own purposes_.
+It may not fit yours.

 ### Library or CLI Tool?